Determination of nuclear quadrupole moments for $^{25}$Mg, $^{87}$Sr, and $^{135,137}$Ba via configuration-interaction combined with a coupled-cluster approach: Results and Discussion

 Table~\ref{Tab5} compares our final recommended values of hyperfine-structure constants $A$ with available measured and theoretical results.
 We only list the most accurate measured values~\cite{LurioPR1961,HePRA2009,PutlitzZP1963,HeiderPRA1977,GrundevikZPA1983,GustavssonZPA1979,SchmellingPRA1974,vanCJP1995}.
 Considering uncertainty, our final recommended values match the measured ones.
 Except for the $5s4d$ $^1\!D_2$ state of $^{87}$Sr and the $5s5d$ $^1\!D_2$ state of $^{137}$Ba, the max difference between our recommended and measured results for other states is within 2\%, consistent with the $^{43}$Ca atom conclusion~\cite{Tang2025pra}.
 This further validates the reliability of the configuration interaction plus coupled- cluster method.

 The last column of Table~\ref{Tab5} shows other theoretical results.
-For the $3s4s$ $^3\!S_1$ state of $^{25}$Mg, there's one available result from CI+all-order calculation~\cite{HePRA2009}, equivalent to our CI+LCCSD.
+For the $3s4s$ $^3\!S_1$ state of $^{25}$Mg, there's one available result from CI+MBPT calculation~\cite{HePRA2009}.
 Their method only considered RPA, while ours includes RPA, HO, and TP corrections.
 Considering only RPA, our CI+LCCSD result (323.8 MHz) differs from theirs (325 MHz) by about 1 MHz.
 For $3s3p$ $^3\!P^o_{1,2}$ states of $^{25}$Mg, Veseth's many-body perturbation theory results~\cite{Veseth1987JPhB} differ from ours by $1\%- 2\%$.
 The CI+MBPT results by Beloy \textit{et al.}~\cite{Beloy2008PRA} are consistent with ours, with a difference of less than $1$ MHz.
 The CI+MBPT results by Porsev \textit{et al.}~\cite{Porsev2004PRA} also match our recommended values.

 For the $^{87}$Sr atom, our final recommended values are very close to the MCDF results of Lu \textit{et al.}~\cite{Lu2019pra}, and the CI+MBPT results of Poserv \textit{et al.}~\cite{Porsev2004PRA}, with a difference of less than $1$ MHz.
 The CI+MBPT results of Beloy \textit{et al.}~\cite{Beloy2008PRA} are very close to our CI+MBPT results.
 We have not found that the hyperfine parameters of the $5s4d$ $^1\!D_2$ state have been calculated by other theoretical methods.
-In contrast, in the $^{137}$Ba atom, the agreement between the CI+MBPT results of Kozlov \textit{et al.} ~\cite{Kozlov1999ejpd} and the experimental results is not as good as that of our results.
+In contrast, in the $^{137}$Ba atom, the agreement between the CI+MBPT results of Kozlov \textit{et al.} ~\cite{Kozlov1999ejpd} and the experimental results is not as good as that of our CI+LCCSD results.
 This indicates that these states of the $^{137}$Ba atom are more sensitive to electron correlation effects, and it also shows that the electron correlation effects beyond the second-order many-body perturbation theory are important.
 In general, the configuration interaction plus coupled-cluster method can accurately calculate the hyperfine-structure properties of alkaline-earth atom systems.